gataurus/craftlink/README.md

 ---

-## 🔗 What is Link Forge?
+## 🔗 What is CraftLink?

-Link Forge is a comprehensive WordPress plugin for managing redirect links and shortcode blocks.
+CraftLink is a comprehensive WordPress plugin for managing redirect links and shortcode blocks.
 Create cloaked links, track clicks, and embed custom code snippets with an intuitive modern interface.

 ---